Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Solving Variational Inequalities with Strongly Monotone Operator

 \begin{Th} Assume that $g$ is strongly monotone with parameter $\mu$.
-Also assume that the prox-function $d$ satisfies \cref{eq:dUpBound} and the starting point $x_0 \in Q$ and a number $R_0 >0$ are such that $\| x_0 - x_* \|^2 \leq R_0^2$, where $x_*$ is the solution to \cref{eq:PrSt}.
-Then, for $p\geq 0$
+Also assume that the prox-function $d$ satisfies \eqref{eq:dUpBound} and the starting point $x_0 \in Q$ and a number $R_0 >0$ are such that $\| x_0 - x_* \|^2 \leq R_0^2$, where $x_*$ is the solution to \eqref{eq:PrSt}.
+Then, for $p\geq 0$, the sequence $x_p$ generated by Algorithm \ref{Alg:RUMP} satisfies